Colonial forces of Australia: Victoria

 When the Crimean War ended in 1856, many of the local units that had been raised declined as the enthusiasm of Victorians for military service dwindled.
 Around this time, the rifle regiments and corps that had been raised were converted to artillery.
 When British troops began to be redirected from the Australian colonies to New Zealand in the early 1860s there was renewed interest in Victoria for raising local forces to take over more of the responsibility for garrison duties.
 From 1861 Victorian forces undertook annual training at Easter with the first camp being undertaken at Werribee.
-The Volunteer Act was passed in 1863, and this legislation allowed the government to raise a voluntary force consisting of various arms including infantry and artillery.
+The Volunteer Act 1863 (27 Vict.
+No. 183) was passed, and this legislation allowed the government to raise a voluntary force consisting of various arms including infantry and artillery.
 There were around 13 companies of infantry volunteers in Victoria at this time, From 1863 all mounted troops in Victoria became part of the Prince of Wales' Light Horse.
 By December 1863, along with the 13 companies of infantry, there was one company of engineers and seven of artillery.

 In 1870, the Victorian Permanent Artillery Corps, consisting of about 300 men, was raised.
 The colony's first permanent, or "regular" unit, it was created to take over responsibility for manning the fortifications that the British garrison had occupied prior to their departure.
 They were also used to instruct volunteer artillery units.
 Throughout the rest of the decade, Victoria's military remained roughly the same size, although it obtained higher levels of efficiency as training opportunities were expanded and its organisation was improved.
 By the time that the British garrison was withdrawn in 1871, the Victorian military consisted of 206 permanent troops and 4,084 militia and volunteers.
 The following year, the various volunteer rifle companies were re-organised, being placed into battalion-level structures which saw the establishment of two metropolitan battalions, as well as a battalion in Ballarat and another in Mount Alexander.
 In January 1879, a survey of the colony's military forces determined that there were 228 permanent staff, all of which were serving in the artillery, and 3,202 volunteers serving in the cavalry, engineers, artillery and infantry.